manvirag/tech_learning_tinkering/hld/DB_schema.md

 - later on denormalise if require for efficiency.
 - Learn about different product and their scheme with above red-gate.com for all mentioned above, red-gate have all those.
     - or better to learn about different type or part or feature of system design, different type of business like authentication, subscriptionbased, payment
+    - like payment -> it can have reservation, invoice, contract, payment etc.